jbenzshawel/playlist-generator/README.md

 The playlist generator currently supports the following actions modes `syncDay`, `syncMonth`, `recurring`, and `random`.
 * The `syncDay` action in combination with the `date` option can be used to update a playlist with songs played on a specific date.
 * The `syncMonth` action in combination with the `month` flag will create a playlist with all songs played from a source in the given month.
+Note this action is only supported with the studioOne `source`.
 * The `recurring` action can be used to run the tool in the background to add songs played from a source in real time.
 For example, if the interval is set to `5` minutes the sources playlist for the current month will be updated every five minutes with the most recent song(s) played.